For Solo Travellers Home Exchange in Austria

 Yes — you can earn credits by hosting in a spare room, a long-term rental (if your lease allows guests) or by gifting/receiving credits from other members.
 You can also buy a starter pack if you want to travel before you host.
 Listing your primary home is the most common path, but it's not the only one.

-Is Austria a good destination for first-time solo travellers?
+Is Austria safe and welcoming for solo travellers?